PhD Program

 MOVES Doctor of Philosophy (Ph.D.)
 Policies

 The Doctor of Philosophy (Ph.D.) is the highest degree awarded by universities in the United States.
 Its primary purpose is to validate that its possessor can perform state-of-the-art research on the frontiers of human knowledge and is qualified to effectively supervise the research of others.
 The Ph.D. program for MOVES was approved by the NPS academic council on the 21st of July 1999.
+The fundamental purpose of Ph.D. education is to learn to think at the highest level in a particular academic domain.
+The goal of the coursework, exams and research is to educate/train the student in these thought processes.
+The specific factual knowledge gained is important to the process, but by its nature is mostly ephemeral and much of it will become obsolete with time.
+However, the processes of how to think about and understand problems is what is enduring from this educational endeavor.
+The point of the Ph.D. dissertation is to demonstrate to the granters of the degree that the student has mastered these thought processes and can employ them effectively.

-There are institutional rules on all Ph.D. programs at the Naval Postgraduate School (see Academic Policy Manual [APM], section 5.4).
-The rules described here supplement, but do not supplant, the institutional rules.
+There are institutional rules on all Ph.D. programs at the Naval Postgraduate School (see Academic Policy Manual [APM], section 5.4) the rules described here supplement, but do not supplant, the institutional rules.
 For more information about the MOVES Ph.D.
 Program, please see the Contacts section below.

-Applicants must follow standard procedures for their sponsoring organization in applying to a graduate education program (APM, section 4.4).
+Applicants must follow standard procedures for their sponsoring organization in applying to a graduate education program (APM, section 44 ).
 Applicants should have the sponsoring organization forward their letter of application to the Director of Admissions at the Naval Postgraduate School, Monterey, CA 93943.
 U.S. military officers, international military officers, U.S. Government civilians, and employees of allied nations may apply.

-The application should include following documentation:
+The application should include the following documentation:

 The MOVES Ph.D. program generally builds on the scientific knowledge gained from the MOVES MS program.
-An applicant should have a master’s degree in modeling, virtual environments, and simulation (MOVES) or a related field.
-Examples of related fields include (but are not limited to) Computer Science, Human Factors, Human-Systems Integration (HSI), Systems Engineering, and Information Sciences.
-Generally, an acceptable Ph.D. applicant must have above-average grades in a typical master’s degree program.
+An applicant should have a master's degree in modeling, virtual environments, and simulation (MOVES) or a related field.
+Examples of related fields include (but are not limited to) Computer Science, Human Factors (HF), Human-Systems Integration (HSI), Systems Engineering, and Information Sciences.
+Generally, an acceptable Ph.D. applicant must have above-average grades in a typical master's degree program.
 Because MOVES is a cross-disciplinary mix of multiple scientific domains that are built on a foundation of analytic and programming skills, a wide range of academic and applied backgrounds are possible.
 The committee will also take other evidence of research or academic ability into account in making a recommendation as to whether to admit an applicant.

-Students are cautioned that admission to the Ph.D. program does not guarantee successful completion of the program.
-It is significantly more difficult to assess a student’s qualifications for a Ph.D. admission than for other degrees.
+It is significantly more difficult to assess a student's qualifications for a Ph.D. admission than for other degrees.
 That is because the research work required for the Ph.D. requires substantial creativity and independence.
 In addition, past experience suggests that not all of the students admitted will complete the program.
 The purpose of the written and oral qualifying examinations (see below) is to give students early warning (within the first eighteen months of work towards the degree) if they are encountering trouble in the Ph.D. program.

 Each student must complete the following milestones, which are detailed in the corresponding sections of this document:

-1. Prepare for written exams and achieving MOVES parity,
+1. Prepare for written exams and achieving MOVES parity

-3. Pass a written qualifying examination (section 4)
+2. Pass a written qualifying examination

-4. Pass an oral qualifying examination (section 5)
+4. Pass an oral qualifying examination

-5. Approved dissertation proposal (section 6)
+5. Have dissertation proposal approved

-6. Advancement to candidacy (section 7)
+6. Advancement to candidacy

-7. Pass a final examination (section 8)
+8. Pass a final examination

 • Q7-12.
 Conduct doctoral research, write dissertation, successfully defend the dissertation, and publish the dissertation.
 It is important and recommended to publish one or more journal articles describing your work promptly, so that relevant scientific communities of interest know about your results.